 Such research needs continuity on the long term and design of new models (Lamprianidou et al., 2015).
-In particular, study of factors influencing reduction efficiency (seaweed species, capacity to uptake beyond physiological requirement, characteristics of production system and the environment, etc.) requires an interdisciplinary research approach (Troell et al., 2003).
+In particular, study of factors influencing reduction efficiency (seaweed species, capacity to uptake beyond physiological requirements, characteristics of production system and the environment, etc.) requires an interdisciplinary research approach (Troell et al., 2003).
 Similarly, increasing biomass recycling in terrestrial systems, or increasing carbon sequestration by soils and crops, is a long run and complex effort that argues for more global scientific collaboration.

 Conclusions

 This review highlights seven basic concepts that require cross-fertilization to respond to important societal challenges such as ecosystem resilience and farming sustainability.
 At the interface of animal ecology and animal production science, our article promotes an effective application of the agroecology concept to animals and the use of functional diversity to increase resilience in both wild and farmed systems.
 It also promotes the use of novel monitoring technologies to quantify animal welfare and factors affecting fitness.
-These measures are needed to evaluate viability risk, predict and potentially increase animal adaptability, and improve the management of wild and farmed systems, thereby responding to an increasing demand of the Society for the development of a sustainable management of systems
+These measures are needed to evaluate viability risk, predict and potentially increase animal adaptability, and improve the management of wild and farmed systems, thereby responding to an increasing demand of Society for the development of a sustainable management of systems.

 This ambition requires interdisciplinary research: we need a new era of translational research before application of results.
-Animal ecology has particular strengths in the study of interactions between species, biodiversity, adaptive evolution in natural populations and ecosystem resilience.
+Animal ecology has particular strengths in the study of interactions between species, biodiversity, adaptive evolution in natural populations and ecosystem resilience but in-situ experiments considering broader system impacts are relatively rare.
 Animal production science has disciplinary strengths in selective breeding, production chains, economics and management.
-Therefore the two disciplines have many complementary skills but a stronger synergy is lacking due to old habits, i.e. perceived differences in viewpoints on the goal of each discipline, different knowledge and scientific vocabulary (e.g. in quantitative genetics), and different policy masters.
+It also has a heritage of methods for combining these at farm- or regional systems levels.
+Therefore, the two disciplines have many complementary skills but a stronger synergy is lacking due to old habits, i.e. perceived differences in viewpoints on the goal of each discipline, different knowledge and scientific vocabulary (e.g. in quantitative genetics), and different policy masters.
 Nevertheless, there are substantial advantages to be gained for animal-related research and for society’s interaction with animals, from an enhanced cross-fertilization between disciplines.

 Modelling approaches have the power to integrate disciplinary visions and knowledge and to translate them into actionable research.
-However, so far, research has not reached the level of operationality required to fully “pilot” animal systems and agroecosystems and has often socio economic factors and innovation processes, which hampers the adoption of any proposed changes.
+However, so far, research has not reached the level of operationality required to fully “pilot” animal systems and agroecosystems.
+Further, implementation often involves socio-economic factors and innovation processes, which hampers the adoption of any proposed changes.
 Integration of knowledge holders from the society in the process of research is also needed to tackle anticipated challenges at the interface between science, policy and society.
 This needs the development of knowledge integration techniques and enhanced collective expertise backed by participatory modelling and science.
-Such a process begins by breaking down the disciplinary boundaries.
-Substantial advantages will be gained for animal science, and for society’s interaction with animals, from cross-fertilization between the animal ecology and animal production science disciplines.
+Such a process begins by breaking down the disciplinary boundaries and promoting cross-fertilization between the animal ecology and animal production science disciplines.
 This should be accompanied by scientific vision, programs and policy tools that reverse the fragmentation of animal research across other themes, and instead create critical mass for animal science.
 The analogy to the emergence of One Health seems highly relevant, it is time for One Animal Research Kinship, OneARK!!

 Authors’ contributions.
 All authors contributed to the writing of the present article.